harishkgithub/data-engg-challenge/README.md

 ## Deploy and run script:

-Step 1: Download the source code from email attachment "data-engg-challenge-main.zip" and unzip it.
+Step 1: Download the source code from this git repository as "data-engg-challenge-main.zip" and unzip it.
-Open terminal and give write permissions for unzipped folder "/Users/harishkumar/data-engg-challenge-main" navigate inside the unzipped folder "data-engg-challenge-main" to the Scripts directory
+Open terminal and give write permissions for unzipped folder "/Users/harishkumar/data-engg-challenge-main" navigate inside the unzipped folder "data-engg-challenge-main" to the Scripts directory or we can do git clone as well
 Ex:
 ```
 chmod -R 755 /Users/harishkumar/data-engg-challenge-main/